 Marketing is changing quickly, and more is being demanded of its practitioners with every passing year.
 In addition to traditional advertising and brand responsibilities, digital marketing specialists are adopting new jobs from technology decision makers to digital gatekeepers to customer experience shepherds on a constant basis.
 The growing tide of work and demands without a corresponding growth in talent pools and headcount is creating a perfect storm for job burnout among marketers on a wide scale.

-This is something we’ve been warning employers and marketing leaders about since last year.
+This is something we’ve been warning employers and marketing leaders about.
 However, not everyone has had the opportunity to see the trend coming and respond appropriately.

 As a result, many marketing job agencies are noticing that marketers are becoming increasingly burned out.
 More responsibility and work are put on their shoulders, they’re putting in longer hours, their job environment has more pressure and expectations than ever.
 No good marketer is afraid of working hard or a stranger to putting in a little extra time every now and then; but constant, unending pressure and stress can have a number of detrimental effects:

 - lower work quality

 - more mistakes